Distribution data supplied by the Ocean Biodiversity Information System (OBIS). To interrogate UK data visit the NBN Atlas.Map Help

 Gutowska, M.A., Portner, H.O. & Melzner, F., 2008.
 Growth and calcification in the cephalopod Sepia officinalis under elevated seawater CO2.
 Marine Ecology Progress Series, 373, 303-309.

 Häfker, N.S.
 2012.
 Effects of hypoxia and hypercapnia on blood and tissue physiology of the common cuttlefish Sepia officinalis.
-Master thesis.
+Masters thesis.
 Universtität Bremen.

 Hanlon, R. & Forsythe, J.W., 1990.
 Diseases caused by microorganisms.
 Diseases of Marine Animals: Cephalopoda to Urochordata Kinne, 3, 23-46